Generalisations of multiple zeta values to rooted forests: Applications to conical zeta values

 We have also shown that, if $C$ is a tree-like cone, then $\Psi(C)$ is a rooted forest.
 Thus, by Lemma \ref{lem:carac_tree_cone}, $C$ is poset compatible and $B_C$ has at most one non-zero entry in each column.
 We thus have that each tree-like cone satisfies the hypothesis of Lemma \ref{lem:carac_tree_cone}.

-The sole thing left to be shown is the fact that, if a cone obeys the hypothesis of Lemma \ref{lem:carac_tree_cone} then it is a tree-like cone.
+The sole thing left to be shown is the fact that, if a cone obeys the hypothesis of Lemma \ref{lem:carac_tree_cone}, namely that its second representing matrix has at most one non-zero component per column, then it is a tree-like cone.
 By Lemma \ref{lem:carac_tree_cone} for such a cone $C$, $\Psi(C)\in\calf$.
 Using the same argument as in the first point of this proof, we have that $\Phi(\Psi(C))=C$.
 Thus $C\in\calct$ by definition of tree-like cones.

-The same results hold with the lifted maps $\overline\Phi$ and $\overline\Psi$ by definition of the lifts. \end{proof} Summing up the results of the last two sections in one statement we obtain \begin{thm} Let $\calc=(C,\vec s)$ be a decorated unimodular cone such that the hypothesis of Lemma \ref{lem:carac_tree_cone} hold.
+The same results hold with the lifted maps $\overline\Phi$ and $\overline\Psi$ by definition of the lifts. \end{proof} Summing up the results of the last two sections in one statement we obtain \begin{thm} Let $\calc=(C,\vec s)$ be a decorated unimodular cone such that its second representing matrix has at most one non-zero component per column.
 Then, provided that $\overline\Psi(\calc)$ is a convergent forest, $\zeta(C,\vec s)$ converges and is a linear combination of MZVs of weights $||\vec s||:=s_1\cdots+s_n$ with rational coefficients.
 They evaluate as:

 \end{thm} \begin{proof} This Theorem is a reformulation of Theorem \ref{thm:tree_CZVs_MZVs} together with the results of Lemma \ref{lem:carac_tree_cone} and Proposition \ref{prop:cone_to_tree}. \end{proof}